stalhaali/SelfLearningDrawingBot/README.md

 # How to run

-Download this repository once all required libraries and git lfs are installed and then:
+Download this repository once all required libraries and git lfs are installed and then on command prompt:

 ```bash
 python run.py